verozhao/ai-agent-v2/README.md

 # AI Agent Feedback Loop for Financial Document Correction

-This repository implements an AI Agent with feedback loop for extracting and correcting structured data from financial documents.
-The system is designed to automatically detect and fix common extraction errors, and to learn from human feedback in a seamless loop.
+This repository contains an advanced AI agent for extracting and correcting structured data from financial documents.
+The system is designed to not only detect and fix common and complex extraction errors, but also to learn and adapt over time using reinforcement learning and active learning techniques.

 ## How It Works

-When a financial document is processed, the agent attempts to auto-correct any anomalies it finds in the extracted data.
-If the agent is not confident in its correction, the document is routed to a simulated human audit.
-The human-audited (ground truth) version is then used to update the agent's feedback metrics, closing the loop and enabling continuous improvement.

-All test cases, including both the raw extracted data and the human-audited ground truth, are generated in `scripts/generate_test_data.py`.
-This makes it easy to add, remove, or modify test scenarios as your needs evolve.
+When a document is processed, the agent analyzes the extracted data, detects anomalies, and attempts to auto-correct errors.
+It uses a combination of semantic understanding, pattern recognition, and statistical validation.
+The agent is capable of handling:
+- Swapped fields and type errors
+- Cumulative fields (e.g., q4 should be the sum of q1, q2, q3)
+- Pattern consistency (e.g., date sequences, value trends)
+- Nested and out-of-order structures
+- Subtle and realistic anomalies

+The agent employs reinforcement learning strategies: it explores new correction strategies when uncertain, exploits known successful patterns when confident, and adapts its behavior based on feedback.
+Pattern weights and an exploration rate (epsilon) are updated after every feedback, so the agent gets better with experience.

+## Learning and Feedback Loop

+After each correction, the agent receives feedback (simulated as ground truth in the test set).
+If its correction is accepted, it reinforces that pattern; if not, it penalizes it and explores alternatives.
+The agent tracks its learning curve, including pattern weights, rewards, and exploration rate, and can visualize its progress over time.

 ## Running the System

-To run the feedback loop and see the agent in action, simply execute:
+To run the feedback loop and see the agent in action:

 ```
 python main.py
 ```

-The script will process all test cases, print out the agent's corrections, show when human audit is required, and display feedback loop metrics for each case.
+The script will process all test cases, print out the agent's corrections, show when exploration, exploitation, or uncertainty is triggered, and display feedback loop metrics.
+At the end, if you have `matplotlib` installed, you'll see a plot of the agent's learning curve.

 ## Customizing Test Cases

-Test cases are defined in `scripts/generate_test_data.py` as a list of dictionaries, each with an `extracted` (raw) and `audited` (ground truth) version.
+Test cases are defined in `scripts/generate_test_data.py` as a list of dictionaries, each with an `extracted` (raw) and `audited` (ground truth) version, and a `pattern_type` label.
 You can edit this file to add new scenarios, cover more edge cases, or remove tests you no longer need.
+The agent is designed to handle realistic, complex document patterns.

+## Philosophy

+This codebase is efficient, modular, and easy to maintain.
+The agent is not static: it learns, adapts, and improves with every document it processes.
+The system is ready for integration into production pipelines or for use as a research platform.

+If you want to extend the system, the code is organized for clarity and ease of modification.
+Contributions and new ideas are always welcome.

 ## Quick Start